Reasoning about identifier spaces: How to make Chord correct: Introduction

 Summarizing the previous two sections, Section~\ref{sec:diff} compares the revised Chord protocol with the original version, explaining how they differ.
 Together Sections~\ref{sec:initialization} and \ref{sec:diff} present most of the problems with original Chord reported in \cite{chord-ccr} (as well as previously unreported ones).
 The problems are not presented first because they make more sense when explained along with their underlying nature and how to remove them.

 The proof of correctness is largely based on reasoning about ring structures in identifier spaces.
 Section~\ref{sec:idspace} presents some useful theorems about these spaces and shows how they apply to Chord.
 The actual proof in Section~\ref{sec:proof} follows a fairly conventional outline.
-Section~\ref{sec:alloy} discusses the formal model and model-checked version of the proof.
+Section~\ref{sec:alloy} discusses the formal model and model-checked version of the proof, while Section~\ref{sec:related} covers related and future work.